-So what exactly is a digital denture?
+So, what exactly is a digital denture?

-So how does 3D printing and Milling work?
+So how does 3D printing and milling work?

-3D Printing works by lowing a platform into a aqueous solution of light-curable material where a beam of light is projected to harden the liquid material layer by layer and build denture components that can be joined by hand following processing.
+3D Printing works by lowering a platform into a aqueous solution of light-curable material where a beam of light is projected to harden the liquid material layer by layer and build denture components that can be joined by hand following processing.